itannermahncke/itannermahncke/README.md

 I'm an aspiring robotics engineer at Olin College of Engineering.
 I'm interested in all things robotic software: particularly path planning, perception, and state estimation!
 I primarily develop in Python, C, and Java, with a special focus on developing ROS and ROS2 packages.

-## I'm very passionate about expeditionary systems!
+## I'm very passionate about expeditionary autonomy!
 I want to work on robots that...

 - Explore harsh and unstructured environments (like ocean systems, or alien worlds!)
 - Gather data and make decisions on the behalf engineers and scientists